SCIENCE 1300 - Principles & Practice of Research (Advanced) I

 General Course Information

-Course Code SCIENCE 1300 Course Principles & Practice of Research (Advanced) I Coordinating Unit Sciences General Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Restrictions Available to BSc (Adv) students only Course Description This course will introduce students to the core principles of scientific research and research environments, and will include interdisciplinary collaboration and group investigation.
+Course Code SCIENCE 1300 Course Principles & Practice of Research (Advanced) I Coordinating Unit Sciences, Engineering & Technology Faculty Office Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Incompatible SCIENCE 1101WT, SCIENCE 1100, SCIENCE 1200, SCIENCE 1430 Restrictions Available to BSc (Advanced) students only Course Description This course will introduce students to the core principles of scientific research and research environments, and will include interdisciplinary collaboration and group investigation.

 The full timetable of all activities for this course can be accessed from Course Planner.